 While some of this data is publicly available, much of it is not.
 The value to hackers is not just the amount of personal data found – but the more correlated these pieces are the more valuable they become for hackers.
 For instance, names and jobs of potential passengers could be found in an electronic phone directory or on LinkedIn, but neither of these sources include passport numbers or credit cards numbers.
 When you correlated name, position, passport and credit card numbers, as did the public exposure of Cathay Pacific’s travelers, you put at risk a reported 94 million travelers and their organizations.
 This underscores the point that any piece of information, unique to an individual or that can lead back to the person, must be protected – even if it looks inoffensive unto itself.

-Typical and non-typical PII data breach
+Typical and non-typical PII data breach: What does it mean for your business

 Where can cyber thieves steal all of this data?
 In the cases like the Marriott breach, the data was stored on an unsecured or misconfigured device – often using database systems like ElasticSearch, Oracle, SQL or MongoDB.
 The malicious actors gain access to the data and exploit the information for malicious purposes, such as: ransomware, impersonation, corporate espionage, phishing, or simply selling it on the black market.
 A vast majority of the infamous data breaches result from scenarios similar to this.